Vivo (film): Plot

 While searching for Gabi, Vivo comes across a roseate spoonbill named Dancarino, who is unsuccessful in finding love with one of his own.
 With Vivo's help, he is able to win the heart of Valentina.
 The two later rescue Vivo from a Burmese python named Lutador.
 Meanwhile, Gabi discovers that she was followed by the Sand Dollars on a boat and that they have Andrés' song, keeping it from her until she leads them to Vivo.
 When the girls are attacked by Lutador, Vivo saves them, but the song is destroyed in the process.
 Devastated, Vivo considers returning to Cuba until he realizes he and Gabi can recreate the song, as he knows the melody and Gabi knows the lyrics.
 Together, they make it to Miami and search for Marta, who has learned of Andrés' death and refuses to go on stage.

 Gabi and Vivo sneak inside the Mambo Cabana, but Gabi is unable to enter and tells Vivo to go on without her.
 She is soon caught by security and her furious mother.
 Vivo finds a mourning Marta, who recognizes him from Andrés' obituary photo, and delivers the song.
 Touched by the song, Marta is revitalized and decides to go on stage.
 Vivo then locates Gabi and Rosa, who are arguing while driving back home.
-Gabi confesses she decided to help Vivo because she misses her deceased father.
-Deeply moved, Rosa reassures her daughter, and drives Gabi and Vivo back to the concert just in time to hear Marta play Andrés' song.
+Gabi tearfully confesses she decided to help Vivo because she misses her deceased father Carlos and that she never got to tell him she loved him before he passed.
+Deeply moved, Rosa reassures her daughter of her father's love for her, and drives Gabi and Vivo back to the concert just in time to hear Marta play Andrés' song.
 Vivo decides to stay in Florida with Gabi and Rosa.
 Gabi and Vivo put on their own show in the city with Marta, entertaining the crowd.